feel-co/hjem/CONTRIBUTING.md

 {long description}
 ```

 - `component` refers to the module or file you are editing.
+This is your
+  "scope".
 - `description` is a short description of your change
 - `long description` is the optional addition that should be appended if the
   short description cannot sufficiently convey the motive for the change

+> [!TIP]
-In rare cases where a PR affects multiple unrelated components, then the
+> In rare cases where a PR affects multiple unrelated components, then the
-`component` part can be replaced with a generic scope such as `treewide` or
+> `component` part can be replaced with a generic scope such as `treewide` or
-`various.`
+> `various.` Maintainers might also use `meta` as a scope for commits that
+> affect the repository or the project itself, without direct changes to the
+> codebase. `ci` is reserved for CI/CD workflows.

-### Code of Conduct
+## Code of Conduct

 Hjem does not have a formal Code of Conduct yet, and we are sincerely hoping
 that we will ever need one.
 This project is not expected to be a hotbed of